 Living the Example of “Tolerance”

-In fact, it wasn’t until high school that my biological father cornered me about my support for the LGBT movement.
+In fact, it wasn’t until high school that my biological father cornered me about my support for the LGBTQ movement.

-At the start of tenth grade, I had made friends with a tom boy in class, who was rumoured to be gay.
-I’m not sure how he found out, but someone had apparently thought it fitting to tell him.
+At the start of tenth grade, I had made friends with a tom-boy in class, who was rumoured to be gay.
+I’m not sure how he found out, but someone had apparently thought it fit to tell him.